1. Definitions and Interpretation

 3.3 An Order Confirmation shall be issued by or on behalf of the Seller confirming the details of each order and delivery under the Agreement.
 Such Order Confirmation shall form part of the Agreement in respect of such order and delivery.
 Each order and delivery under the Agreement shall be deemed to be a separate contract.

-3.4 The Seller may, in its sole discretion, procure that delivery of the Marine Lubricants is made by a Physical Supplier on behalf of the Seller.
-If Marine Lubricants are delivered by a Physical Supplier, the terms and conditions of the Agreement will continue to apply with respect to such delivery.
+3.4 The Seller may, in its sole discretion, procure that the sale and delivery of the Marine Lubricants is made by a Physical Supplier on behalf of the Seller.
+If Marine Lubricants are sold and delivered by a Physical Supplier, the terms and conditions of the Agreement will continue to apply with respect to such delivery.
+If the Physical Supplier is an Affiliate of the Seller, the Seller may, in its sole discretion, arrange for the Physical Supplier to invoice the Purchaser on behalf of the Seller and the Purchaser shall pay such invoice issued by the Physical Supplier.

 3.5 If the Seller or the Physical Supplier cannot supply the Marine Lubricants as ordered by the Purchaser, the Seller, at its sole discretion, may deliver or cause to be delivered Marine Lubricants produced by other companies.

-3.6 Neither the Seller nor any Physical Supplier shall be obliged to deliver Marine Lubricants to the Purchaser unless: (a) the Seller accepts the order, acceptance not to be unreasonably withheld; (b) the Marine Lubricants ordered by the Purchaser are available at the Port specified in the Purchaser’s order; (c) the order relates to a Vessel specified in the MLSA; (d) the Receiving Vehicle is acceptable to the Seller, the Physical Supplier and their agents; and (e) the Purchaser has complied with Clause 3.1 above.
+3.6 Neither the Seller nor any Physical Supplier shall be obliged to deliver Marine Lubricants to the Purchaser unless: (a) the Seller accepts the order, acceptance not to be unreasonably withheld; (b) the Marine Lubricants ordered by the Purchaser are available at the Port specified in the Purchaser’s order; (c) the order relates to a Vessel specified in the MLSA; (d) the Receiving Vehicle is acceptable to the Seller, the Physical Supplier and their agents; and (e) the Purchaser has complied with Clause 3.1 above.3.7 Notwithstanding any other provision of the Agreement, each delivery and order shall be subject to the terms and conditions of the Directory and MLIPS.
+Without prejudice to the generality of the foregoing:

 3.7 Notwithstanding any other provision of the Agreement, each delivery and order shall be subject to the terms and conditions of the Directory and MLIPS.
 Without prejudice to the generality of the foregoing: